RicardoRendonR/A-B-Testing-Instagram-App/README.md

 Generated random data and performed A/B test on it with the purpose of having the code ready if the opportunity to perform a survey ever came up.

-Capture.png is the screenshot that juoyternoteook was not able to upload to github
+Capture.png is the screenshot that jupyternoteook was not able to upload to github